pongasoft/glu/docs/manual/src/main/sphinx/source/meta-model.rst

    The name of the ZooKeeper cluster is the one used in the ``fabrics`` definition.

 .. note::
-   The main configuration for the cluster is the generation of the files that will then be uploaded in ZooKeeper in :ref:`easy-propduction-setup-zooKeeper`.
+   The main configuration for the cluster is the generation of the files that will then be uploaded in ZooKeeper in :ref:`easy-production-setup-zooKeeper`.
 Check the templates under ``zookeeper-cluster/agents`` and ``zookeeper-cluster/fabrics`` to know which ``configTokens`` are used by the default templates.

 .. _meta-model-zooKeeper: